wickit7/arcgisportalmanagement/README.md

-# arcgisportalmanagement
+# ArcGIS Portal: Scripts for publishing services and migrating items (arcgisportalmanagement)
-publish ArcGIS services, migrate ArcGIS portal users, groupes and items.
+The scripts are designed to automate tasks in the ArcGIS Portal environment.